systemd/mkosi/mkosi/resources/man/mkosi.md

     multiple times in which case the specified package lists are combined.

 `ToolsTreeCertificates=`, `--tools-tree-certificates=`
 :   Specify whether to use certificates and keys from the tools tree.
-If
-    enabled, `/usr/share/keyrings`, `/usr/share/distribution-gpg-keys`,
-    `/etc/pki`, `/etc/ssl`, `/etc/ca-certificates`, `/etc/pacman.d/gnupg`
+    Enabled by default.
+If enabled, `/etc/pki`, `/etc/ssl`, `/etc/ca-certificates`, and `/var/lib/ca-certificates` from the
-    and `/var/lib/ca-certificates` from the tools tree are used.
+    tools tree are used.
 Otherwise, these directories are picked up from the host.

 `Incremental=`, `--incremental=`, `-i`
 :   Takes either `strict` or a boolean value as its argument.
 Enables